codeforseoul/hangul/README.md

 For the above reasons, the romanization standard rests on the following features:

- 1. each vowel's romanization is optimized for consistent, accurate, and intuitive pronunciation to a contemporary western speaker (¾Æ: "a" => "ah")
+ 1. each vowel's romanization is optimized for consistent, accurate, and intuitive pronunciation to a contemporary western speaker (ì•„: "a" => "ah")
  2. if 2 different vowels have the same pronunciation, they may have the same romanization.
 We sacrifice uniqueness to gain simplicity
  3. syllable alignment will be explicitly denoted by hyphenation ("seoul" => "suh-ool")